IHTSDO/confluence-html-to-markdown/README.md

 This will:
 1. Scan the `./confluence_export` directory for HTML files
+2. Analyze all titles to identify common prefixes
-2. Clean up Confluence-specific elements
+3. Clean up Confluence-specific elements
-3. Convert each HTML file to Markdown
+4. Convert each HTML file to Markdown, removing identified title prefixes
-4. Organize content into a hierarchical folder structure based on section numbering
+5. Organize content into a hierarchical folder structure based on section numbering
-5. Create README.md files for section and subsection main pages
+6. Create README.md files for section and subsection main pages
-6. Copy all images to `./markdown_output/images/`
+7. Copy all images to `./markdown_output/images/`
-7. Update image references in the Markdown files with proper relative paths
+8. Update image references in the Markdown files with proper relative paths
-8. Wrap images in figure tags with captions
+9. Wrap images in figure tags with captions
+10. Report the common prefixes that were removed

 ## Notes